top of page

 The premise of weight loss seems “simple” – burn more calories than you consume each day.

-It sounds logical, right?
 But getting healthy goes beyond calorie counting and exercise routines.
-It requires a mindset committed to long-term well-being.
+It requires a mindset committed to long-term well-being and healthy self-esteem.

 Yet, none of this matters if the process isn’t sustained during your journey to reach your goal and then maintained afterward.
-Consistency in mindset and habits is the key to getting healthy and staying that way.

 Let’s Not Forget About Genetics

-I vividly remember the fear that washed over me when my mother would put second helpings in front of my plate.
-Even if I was hungry, I would sometimes refuse to eat, triggered by the fear of what overeating might do to me.
-My stubborn nature often prevailed.
+Even if I was still hungry, I would sometimes refuse to eat.
+I was afraid of what overeating might do to me.
+And my stubborn nature often took over.

 A Healthy Body Doesn’t Start in the Gym, It Starts with a Decision in Your Head